 Day 1.
 Fly at c.
-8.30am from London Heathrow to Venice (British Airways).
+7.45am from London Heathrow to Venice (British Airways).
 Cross the lagoon by motoscafo (water-taxi); luggage is transported separately by porters.
 Visit the Scuola di S. Giorgio degli Schiavoni (Carpaccio's stories of saints).

 Day 2.
 The morning walk looks at the identity and social make-up of the Castello sestiere.
-See two of the orphanages renowned as centres of musical excellence, the Ospedaletto and its church of Sta.
-Maria dei Derelitti, and the Pietà, where Vivaldi was director of music.
+See Sta.
+Maria della Pietà, one of the orphanages renowned as centres of musical excellence, where Vivaldi was director of music.
 Outstanding Renaissance paintings are seen in San Giovanni in Bragora (Cima da Conegliano's Baptism).
-In the supremely beautiful Palazzo Ducale visit areas only seen by special arrangement where prison cells rub shoulders with the Doge's apartments.
+In the afternoon head off the beaten track for a guided tour of the Ghetto and its synagogues